Peppie84/FS22_CutterConverter/README.md

 <h3 align="center"><u>FS22_CutterConverter</u></h3>

 <p align="center">
-    The CutterConverter overwrites `processCutterArea` method for a cutter and converts one fruit into another 1:1.
+    The CutterConverter overwrites the `processCutterArea` method for a cutter and converts one fruit into another 1:1.
 It's good for WinterWheat -> Wheat conversion.
 </p>

 </div>